Children's Hospital is part of the UPMC family.

 Keeping a child’s fluid levels up is the best way to prevent and relieve dehydration.
 Give your child plenty of water or sports drinks before, during and after play.
 If you suspect a child is dehydrated, start rehydration (replacing the fluids lost by sweating) immediately.
 Additionally, have the child rest in the shade or other cool area.

-“The practice of denying or limiting fluids during training and actual games has proven to be detrimental to performance, and increases the risk of heat illness for children and athletes at any level,” says Richard A. Saladino, MD, chief of Pediatric Emergency Medicine, Children’s Hospital of Pittsburgh of UPMC.
+“The practice of denying or limiting fluids during training and actual games has proven to be detrimental to performance, and increases the risk of heat illness for children and athletes at any level,” says Richard A. Saladino, MD, chief of Pediatric Emergency Medicine, UPMC Children's Hospital of Pittsburgh.

 Heat cramps most often occur when it is hot and a child has been active for awhile and is dehydrated.
 Cramping most often occurs in the lower extremities.
 Abdominal cramps can also occur as a result of prolonged activity on a hot day.
 Signs of heat cramps include: